Zeroeh/RotMG-Appspot/README.md

  * fetchCalendar => guid, password

 **dailyquest/**
- * resetDailyQuests => returns a message saying your ip was logged.
+ * resetDailyQuests => returns this error: This feature is disabled.
+Your attempt of using it was noted.

 **char/**
  * list => guid, password